raspberrypilearning/remote-control-buggy/en/step_5.md

 ### Requirements
 For this stage, you will need a second Raspberry Pi and the following hardware as well as your buggy.
-- 1 x solderless breadboard
+- 1 × solderless breadboard
-- 4 x tactile buttons
+- 4 × tactile buttons
-- 5 x male-to-female jumper leads
+- 5 × male-to-female jumper leads
-- 4 x male-to-male jumper leads
+- 4 × male-to-male jumper leads

 ### Instructions